-- Have regular meetings with their teacher and parents/carers to discuss appropriate support. - May be placed on a daily/weekly report by a senior teacher, or Pastoral Manager.
-A mutual decision is made, involving the child as to when the form is deemed no longer necessary.
-Parents/carers are able to see the form. - Have targets for improved behaviour on their Pupil Passport / SEN Support Plan - May have an Individual Behaviour Plan. - Meet regularly with the Inclusion Leader to discuss progress.
+- Have regular meetings with their teacher and parents/carers to discuss appropriate support. - May be placed on a daily/weekly report - Have targets for improved behaviour on their Pupil Passport / SEN Support Plan - May have an Individual Behaviour Plan. - Meet regularly with the Inclusion Leader to discuss progress.